Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level38/README.md

   - Remove all at once with the X on the right of the Select bar
 - Added average linegraph, always showing the average ratings of all students
 - Rounded the avg to 2 decimal places
+- Really starting to implement routing
+  > Created NavBar component that creates list with links to Home and all individual students
+  > App.js has a Route to /students added in the <Switch> render
+  > Students route has a <Route in itself based on the category/studentname behind it (that will need some content)